jmigpin/editor/README.md

 Run `Open -terminalemu` from the toolbar — opens a new row with a shell at the active row's directory.
 Optional arguments can be passed to run a specific command (e.g. `Open -terminalemu . top`).
 Or use the `$terminal=emu` internal variable in any row toolbar, causing commands run in that row to execute in a PTY (pseudo-terminal) instead of a regular pipe.
 This is useful when running programs that require a real terminal (e.g. interactive CLI tools, programs that check isatty).
-It supports automatic visual wrapping and indentation by communicating logical line continuity to the TextArea.
-It also preserves logical output during window resizing
+It supports automatic visual wrapping, double-width runes, fallback fonts and logical output preservation during window resizing.
+Mouse-wheel events can be forwarded to terminal applications, and middle-click pastes the primary selection while keyboard forwarding is enabled.

 Example: